Deep Purple: Mark VII (1994–2002)

+Mark VIII (2002–2022)

 In 2003, the new Mark VIII line-up released Bananas, their first studio album in five years, and began touring in support.
-EMI Records refused a contract extension with Deep Purple, possibly because of lower than expected sales.
-Actually In Concert with The London Symphony Orchestra sold more than Bananas.
+EMI Records refused a contract extension with Deep Purple, possibly because of lower sales.

 The band played at the Live 8 concert in Park Place (Barrie, Ontario) in July 2005, and in October released their next album, Rapture of the Deep, which was followed by the Rapture of the Deep tour.
 Both Bananas and Rapture of the Deep were produced by Michael Bradford.
 In 2009 Ian Gillan said, "Record sales have been steadily declining, but people are prepared to pay a lot for concert tickets."
 In addition, Gillan stated: "I don't think happiness comes with money."

 Deep Purple did concert tours in 48 countries in 2011.
 The Songs That Built Rock Tour used a 38-piece orchestra, and included a performance at the O2 Arena in London.
 Until May 2011, the band members had disagreed about whether to make a new studio album, because it would not really make money any more.
 Roger Glover stated that Deep Purple should make a new studio album "even if it costs us money."
 In early 2011, David Coverdale and Glenn Hughes told VH1 they would like to reunite Mark III for the right opportunity, such as a benefit concert.
-The current band's chief sound engineer on nine years of tours, Moray McMillin, died in September 2011, aged 57.
+This did not happen however, as Ritchie Blackmore was difficult to contact and was not interested, as he was busy with his current band Blackmore's Night.
+The band's chief sound engineer of nine years of tours, Moray McMillin, died in September 2011, aged 57.
 After a lot of songwriting sessions in Europe, Deep Purple decided to record through the summer of 2012, and the band announced they would release their new studio album in 2013.
 Steve Morse announced to French magazine Rock Hard that the new studio album would be produced by Bob Ezrin.